If only certain buffers could be so grossly incandescent.

 -

-Solaire-mode is available on MELPA: M-x package-install RET solaire-mode
+M-x package-install RET solaire-mode -

 Simply activate solaire-global-mode: